-- iv. such other functions normally associated with the operation of a cashier's cage. - (4) The Gaming Operations personnel shall be trained in all accounting and Internal Controls practices and procedures relevant to each employee's individual function.
+- ii.
+Ensuring information technology functions for electronic equipment and information systems throughout the Gaming Facility are separated into distinct job duties to prevent an information technology department employee from harming, manipulating, concealing, or damaging an operational system or the services it provides, whether by an accidental act, omission, or intentional act; and - iii.
+No present or former information technology department employee shall be employed in any other capacity in the Gaming Operation unless the Tribal Gaming Agency, upon written petition, approves such employment in a particular capacity upon a finding that: - a.
+The Gaming Facility's electronic equipment and information systems will not be compromised; and - b.
+Errors, irregularities, or illegal acts cannot be concealed or perpetrated. - (4) The Gaming Operations personnel shall be trained in all accounting and Internal Controls practices and procedures relevant to each employee's individual function.
 Special instructional programs shall be developed by the Gaming Operation in addition to any on-the-job instruction sufficient to enable all members of the departments required by this Standard to be thoroughly conversant and knowledgeable with the appropriate and required manner of performance of all transactions relating to their function.

-10. CAGES
+11. CAGES

-- (1) As part of the Gaming Operation there shall be on or immediately adjacent to the Gaming floor a physical structure known as the cage to house the cashiers and to serve as the central location for the following: - a) The custody of the cage inventory comprising currency, coin, patron checks, Gaming chips, forms, documents and records normally associated with the operation of a cage; - b) The approval of patron checks for the purpose of Gaming in conformity with these Standards: - c) The receipt, distribution, and redemption of Gaming chips in conformity with these Standards; and - d) Such other functions normally associated with the operation of a cage. - (2) As part of the cage there may be a separate physical structure known as satellite cage(s) located on or immediately adjacent to the Gaming floor which can include, but are not limited to, keno, OTB, or Tribal Lottery System cashiers who: - a) Buy and sell keno tickets, OTB vouchers, and/or Tribal Lottery System vouchers; and - b) Such other functions normally associated with the operation of a cage. - (3) Every cage shall be designed and constructed to provide maximum security including, at a minimum, the following: - a) Cashier's Cage.
-A Cashier's Cage may be operated for all customer and Gaming transaction, subject to meeting the following requirements:
+- (1) As part of the Gaming Operation there shall be on or immediately adjacent to the gaming floor a physical structure known as the cage to house the cashiers and to serve as the central location for the following: - a) The custody of the cage inventory comprising currency, coin, patron checks, gaming chips, forms, documents and records normally associated with the operation of a cage; - b) The approval of patron checks for the purpose of gaming in conformity with these Standards;

+- c) The receipt, distribution, and redemption of gaming chips in conformity with these Standards; and - d) Such other functions normally associated with the operation of a cage. - (2) As part of the cage there may be a separate physical structure known as satellite cage(s) located on or immediately adjacent to the gaming floor which can include, but are not limited to, keno, OTB, or Tribal Lottery System cashiers who: - a) Buy and sell keno tickets, OTB vouchers, and/or Tribal Lottery System vouchers; and - b) Such other functions normally associated with the operation of a cage. - (3) The Gaming Operation shall have a reserve cash bankroll in addition to the funds normally maintained by the cashier's cage, on hand in the cashier's cage or readily available to the cashier's cage at the opening of every shift in a minimum amount established by the Gaming Operation. - (4) Each cage will be designed and constructed to provide maximum security including, at a minimum, the following: - a) An enclosed structure except for openings through which items such as gaming chips, checks, cash, records, and documents can be passed to service the public and Gaming Stations; - b) Manually triggered silent alarm systems connected to the monitoring rooms of the Closed Surveillance System and the security department office; - c) Access will be through a locked door; and - d) The system shall have surveillance coverage which will be monitored by the surveillance department. - (5) The Gaming Operation will place on file with the Tribal Gaming Agency the names of all persons authorized to enter the cage, those who possess the combination or the Keys or who control the mechanism to open the locks securing the entrance to the cage, and those who possess the ability to operate the alarm systems.